Want to Know about YOUR Social Security Opportunities?

 What if you discovered that what you don’t know about Social Security could result in your walking away from potentially thousands of dollars of additional income?
 It happens to others, literally every day.

-A 2012 study[1] reported that anywhere from 46% to 59% of those who became eligible during the previous two decades claimed Social Security retirement benefits as soon as they reached age 62.
+One recent study[1] reports that anywhere from 46% to 59% of those who became eligible during the last two decades claimed Social Security retirement benefits as soon as they reached age 62.
 But filing too early is not the only way you can leave money on the table.

 Many people view the claiming decision as a simple one: should I take it now or should I wait?
 If I delay claiming benefits, how long would I have to live before I would “break even” compared to claiming earlier?
 Very often the decision only seems simple because an individual or couple is unaware of multiple options, many of which are not common knowledge, that may be available to them.